Building a Secure Website in 12 Steps

 1. Keep your website up-to-date

-Another essential security practice for websites or business owners is to regularly conduct scans of their sites to check for vulnerabilities.
-A website scanner is a tool that checks your website files for many different security issues, such as vulnerabilities and malware.
-There are a variety of online tools that are available, but these are generally unable to detect all possible security problems.
+Another essential security practice for websites or business owners is to regularly scan their sites to check for vulnerabilities.
+A website scanner is a tool that evaluates your website files for a wide range of security issues, such as vulnerabilities and malware.
+Because new threats emerge frequently, daily scanning helps ensure that weaknesses are identified before attackers attempt to exploit them.
+There are many free online scanning tools available, but these basic options are generally unable to detect all potential security problems.

 3. Use a web application firewall